Council tax on empty property

 • Whether there are any artificial barriers on the dwelling preventing sale/let

-• Whether the dwelling has an Energy Performance Certificate (EPC)
+• Whether the dwelling has an energy performance certificate (EPC)

 • Whether the owner is taking other reasonable steps to market the dwelling for sale or let

-Probate (Class I)
+Probate (class I)

-This exception will run for 12 months or until the dwelling has changed owner by being sold.
+This exception will run for twelve months or until the dwelling has changed owner by being sold.

 Exceptions for second homes only

-Job related dwellings and caravan pitches/boat moorings (Class J and Class K)
+Job related dwellings and caravan pitches/boat moorings (class J and class K)

 The council tax system already contains provisions which ensure that in certain circumstances these dwellings receive a 50% council tax discount.
-The new exceptions mirror the provisions of these discounts to ensure these dwellings continue to receive these discounts.
+The exceptions mirror the provisions of these discounts to ensure that these dwellings continue to receive these discounts.

 Generally, a dwelling would be classed as a job-related dwelling where it is a dwelling provided by a person’s employer for the purposes of performing their work.
 Examples include headteachers for boarding schools who are required to live in school accommodation, or certain care workers who need to live on site to carry out their role.

-Seasonal homes (Class L)
+Seasonal homes (class L)

-Exceptions for long term empty property only
+Exceptions for long-term empty property only

-Major Repairs (Class M)
+Major repairs (class M)

-The Council may need to arrange a visit to confirm eligibility to this exception.
+We may need to arrange a visit to confirm eligibility to this exception.